neo-project/docs/en-us/node/cli/setup.md

 ## Starting the NEO node

-Open the command line, navigate to the neo-cli directory, and enter the following command to start the NEO node:
+Open the command line, navigate to the NEO-CLI directory, and enter the following command to start the NEO node:

 On **Windows 10**: